Peyton Watson: Denver Nuggets (2022–2026)

 Watson was selected by the Oklahoma City Thunder in first round of the 2022 NBA draft with the 30th overall pick.
 He was then traded to the Denver Nuggets along with two future second-round picks for JaMychal Green and a 2027 protected first-round draft pick.
 Possessing a wide wingspan, Watson was projected as a long-term project and expected to spend time developing with the Grand Rapids Gold of the NBA G League.
+He made 23 appearances (including two starts) for Denver during his rookie campaign, averaging 3.3 points, 1.6 rebounds, and 0.5 assists.
 Watson ended his rookie season as an NBA champion when the Nuggets defeated the Miami Heat in the NBA Finals.